Key Takeaways

 Trace Minerals 101: What Counts as a Trace Mineral?

 Trace minerals are essential nutrients your body needs in smaller daily amounts compared to macrominerals like calcium or magnesium.
-Despite their name, these "trace" amounts play outsized roles in energy production, immune function, and hormone balance.
+Despite their name, these "trace" amounts play important roles in energy production, immune function, and hormone production and regulation.

-Core trace minerals include zinc for immune support and wound healing, selenium for antioxidant defense, iodine for thyroid hormone production, chromium for carbohydrate metabolism, and copper for iron absorption and connective tissue health.
+Core trace minerals include zinc for immune support and supporting normal wound healing processes, selenium for antioxidant defense, iodine to support thyroid hormone production, chromium for carbohydrate metabolism, and copper for iron absorption and connective tissue health.

 When a Dedicated Trace Mineral Formula Makes Sense

 Active adults who sweat regularly and drink primarily filtered water may benefit from targeted trace mineral support.
-Plant-based eaters often find dedicated formulas helpful for maintaining adequate zinc and iodine intake, while busy professionals relying heavily on convenience foods may need support filling nutritional gaps.
-If you're interested in learning more about how to optimize your supplement routine, check out our guide on the best nutritional supplements to keep you feeling your best.
+Plant-based eaters often find dedicated formulas helpful for supporting zinc and iodine intake, while busy professionals relying heavily on convenience foods may seek support addressing nutritional gaps.
+If you're interested in learning more about how to refine your supplement routine, check out our guide on the best nutritional supplements to keep you feeling your best.

-Trace mineral supplements work best as part of a comprehensive wellness approach that includes nutrient-dense foods, regular movement, and quality sleep, not as replacements for healthy lifestyle habits.
+Trace mineral supplements are most effective when used as part of a comprehensive wellness approach that includes nutrient-dense foods, regular movement, and quality sleep, not as replacements for healthy lifestyle habits.

 | Feature | Standard Brands | Our Brand |